Mediterranean Kale & Farro Salad

 Overhead shot of farro salad in large white serving dish.

-For the Farro Salad
+Farro Salad Ingredients

 For the Lemon vinaigrette